jamesward/Sample-Model-Context-Protocol-Demos/modules/embabel-agent-ecs/README.md

 # The run-client.sh script explicitly exports AWS credentials before running.
 ```

-### Troubleshooting

-- **AWS Credentials Error**: If you see "Missing required AWS_ACCESS_KEY_ID" or similar errors when running the client, use the `run-client.sh` script instead of running Maven directly.
-The script exports AWS credentials from your configured profile.
-- **Region Configuration**: The application requires AWS region `us-east-1` for Bedrock model access (configured in application.properties)

 Make a request to the server REST endpoint:

 In IntelliJ, open the `client.http` file and run the request.